jtyr/gbt/README.md

 GBT comes with an interesting feature called
-[prompt forwarding](#prompt-forwarding) which allows to forward user-defined prompt to a remote machine and have the same-looking prompt across all machines via SSH but also in Docker, Vagrant, MySQL or in Screen without the need to install anything remotely.
+[prompt forwarding](#prompt-forwarding) which allows to forward user-defined prompt to a remote machine and have the same-looking prompt across all machines via SSH but also in Docker, Kubectl, Vagrant, MySQL or in Screen without the need to install anything remotely.

 ![Prompt forwarding demo](https://raw.githubusercontent.com/jtyr/gbt/master/images/prompt_forwarding.gif "Prompt forwarding demo")